 If you ski and stay at a resort with a central village, and book lodging that’s either ski-in/ski-out or connected via shuttle system to the main lodge area, you can give teens the freedom to walk to evening entertainment.
 They can head to the movie theaters or ice skating rinks while you soak in the hot tub back at your accommodations.
 Even after a long day, they’ll have the energy for nightlife … trust me.

-Resorts like Copper Mountain and Keystone offer what I like to call DIY snowcat-accessed skiing.
-These resorts have a cat shuttle, so to speak, in which skiers and riders can thumb a ride.
-At Copper, a ride up on the snowcat is free; find it at the base of the Mountain Chief chair for access to nearby Tucker Mountain and Copper Bowl.
-At Keystone, there’s a fee of $10 cash per ride on the snowcat to the Outback area.
-Reservations aren’t required; just be sure to keep an eye on the daily schedule for the cat and get there when it’s operating.
+Some resorts, like Keystone, offer what I like to call DIY snowcat-accessed skiing.
+These resorts have a cat shuttle, so to speak, from which skiers and riders can thumb a ride.
 Cat skiing is for experts; have teens go first with a parent to gauge skill level.
 Not sure about cat skiing?
-Start with a guided experience, like this one at Homewood, California.
+Start with a guided experience, like this one at Winter Park.

 And a bonus tip …